DHI-GRAS/itsybitsy/README.md

 versions.

 The requirements of `itsybitsy` are thus dependent on which Python version you intend to use.
-For Python 3.5, you will have to install `aiohttp` and `lxml`, e.g. via
+For Python 3.5 and above, you will have to install `aiohttp`, `async_generator`, and `lxml`, e.g. via

 ```
-pip install aiohttp aiodns cchardet lxml
+pip install aiohttp aiodns cchardet lxml async_generator
 ```

 For the multithreaded version, you need to install `requests` and `lxml` via